eirikeg1/Study-Notes/IN5320 - Development in Platform Ecosystems/Platforms Governance.md

 # Three dimensions of governance
 ---

+1. Division of authorities and responsibility between owner and developers
+2. The collection of mechanisms through which the platform owner exercises control over developers
+3. Decisions about how proceeds will be divided up between platform owner and app developers
 # Decision rights

 #### Mirroring principle
-* Partitioning of decision rights between owner and app devs should mirror platforms architecture
+* Partitioning of decision rights between owner and app developers should mirror platforms architecture
 * Rights must be aligned with who has knowledge  to make decisions

 #### Partitioning